Birch trumpet

 The birch trumpet (Norwegian: neverlur, Swedish: näverlur, Latvian: tās̆u taure, Lithuanian: ragas, daudytė, Finnish: tuohitorvi, Estonian: karjapasun) is a type of natural trumpet made of spruce covered with birch bark, known in Norway, Sweden, Finland, England, Denmark, Latvia, Lithuania, Belarus and Estonia.
 Even cruder and less durable versions were made of plain birch bark.
 They are associated with the early European Chalet culture, where it was presumably used to intimidate predators, frighten supernatural enemies, and convene council meetings.

-Usually, the neverlur is a natural horn, having no fingerholes or valves.
+Usually, the birch trumpet is a natural horn, having no fingerholes or valves.
 Normally, a player can play 10 tones from the natural scale on the instrument.
-In the modern era, the neverlur is primarily a cultural curiosity, used for the occasional fanfare.
+In the modern era, the birch trumpet is primarily a cultural curiosity, used for the occasional fanfare.